Constructing Coherently G-invariant Modules

 Knowing that $S(G,d)$ is semisimple, it is an important problem to determine a complete set of primitive orthogonal idempotents.
-This can be a very hard problem in general, but for the classical Schur algebras $S(n,d)$, it is treated in \cite{F}.
-Here is some simple examples, which will be used later.
+This can be a very hard problem in general, but for the classical Schur algebras $S(n,d)$, it is possible (especially when $d$ is small).
+Here are some simple examples, which will be used later.